Last updated:

 Manufacturing is the sector where Industry 4.0 — the convergence of operational technology (OT) and information technology (IT), IoT sensors, AI, and automation — is delivering the most tangible and measurable financial returns.
-Unlike knowledge-work AI applications where ROI can be difficult to isolate, manufacturing AI operates against clear baselines: downtime minutes have a known cost, defect rates have a known cost, energy consumption is metered.
+Unlike knowledge-work AI applications where ROI can be difficult to isolate, manufacturing AI operates against clear baselines.
+Downtime minutes have a known cost, defect rates have a known cost, and energy consumption is metered.
 The feedback loop is fast, the data is rich, and the business case is straightforward to construct.

 UK manufacturers face particular pressure to modernise in the context of post-Brexit supply chain restructuring and rising energy costs.
 Canadian manufacturers are competing in North American markets where automation investment has accelerated sharply.
 Australian manufacturers are dealing with geographic distance from major markets and high labour costs that make automation economics compelling.
 And across Europe and the US, the combination of reshoring trends and skilled labour shortages is driving investment in AI-enabled production capacity.